andrejewski/react-types/README.md

 });
 ```

-There is a more feature-packed [comparison](https://raw.github.com/andrejewski/color-me-shocked/master/comparison.js) available.
+There is a more feature-packed [comparison](https://github.com/andrejewski/react-types/blob/master/comparison.js) available to see how everything stacks up against regular PropTypes.

 But of course it's your choice which you would prefer to type.